devnkong/FLAG/README.md

 # Robust Optimization as Data Augmentation for Large-scale Graphs

-This is the official repo for the paper [Robust Optimization as Data Augmentation for Large-scale Graphs](https://arxiv.org/abs/2010.09891).
+This is the official repo for the paper [Robust Optimization as Data Augmentation for Large-scale Graphs](https://arxiv.org/abs/2010.09891), accepted at CVPR2022.

 **TL;DR:** FLAG augments node features to generalize GNNs on both node and graph classification tasks.